-It isn’t much of a stunner as our Editors’ Choice, the CYBERPOWERPC Gamer GXiVR8060A, in terms of aesthetics and performance, but it’s a shoo-in for anyone with a not so-gigantic, and offers better DIY options.
+It isn’t much of a stunner as our Editors’ Choice, the CYBERPOWERPC Gamer GXiVR8060A, in terms of aesthetics and performance, but it’s a shoo-in for anyone with not so-gigantic and offers better DIY options.

 Ports and Storage

 The SkyTech ArchAngel features a six-core AMD FX-6300 3.5GHz processor (turbo up to 4.1GHz), Nvidia’s GTX 1050 Ti (4GB DDR5) graphics card, and 8GB system memory.
 More memory would be useful, and the system is capable of upgrades to 32GB, but these are pretty speedy components as is.
-The processor gets an excellent score of 6300 points in CPU Mark test, putting it somewhere on the middle of the road (in-between the Intel Core i5 and Core i7) in terms of performance.
+The processor gets an excellent score of 6300 points on the CPU Mark test, putting it somewhere in the middle of the road (in-between the Intel Core i5 and Core i7) in terms of performance.

 For users in the market for a desktop PC that can handle both media projects using Adobe Suites and enough gaming muscle, then this machine isn’t easy to pass by.
 On the other hand, the Cyberpower Gamer SLC8040A’s Intel Core i7 processor has a CPU score of 10,998 points, which is quite impressive for gamers, keeping in mind that it can burst up to 4.2GHz in Turbo mode, making it a better performer Archangel desktop.

-Gaming is the main highlight here, and the GTX 105O Ti helps the ST-ARCH-GTX1050TI-V1 excel as expected for a budget gaming PC.
-It isn’t Nvidia’s top-of-the-line graphics card, but it does suffice with strong performance or most midrange systems in which its installed.
-The desktop maintained an average 69 FPS on Titanfall 2, 68 FPS on Battlefield 1 and 47 FPS on Fallout 4, all played at 1080p (1920-by-1080) resolution.
-The Corsair One Pro gets a GTX 1080 GPU, making it a gaming power house with smooth playable frame rates.
+Gaming is the main highlight here, and the GTX 105O Ti helps the SkyTech Archangel excel as expected for a budget gaming PC.
+It isn’t Nvidia’s top-of-the-line graphics card, but it does suffice with strong performance or most midrange systems in which it is installed.
+The desktop maintained an average of 69 FPS on Titanfall 2, 68 FPS on Battlefield 1, and 47 FPS on Fallout 4, all played at 1080p (1920-by-1080) resolution.
+The Corsair One Pro gets a GTX 1080 GPU, making it a gaming powerhouse with smoothly playable frame rates.

 Incredible Power, for Much Less

-The Skytech ST-ARCH-GTX1050TI-V1 isn’t pricey, but there’s no question, you’re getting a well-designed, speedy gaming system for your buck.
+The SkyTech Archangel isn’t pricey, but there’s no question, you’re getting a well-designed, speedy gaming system for your buck.
 It doesn’t stack up to more expensive gaming systems, but it’s still among the best in its class.
-In as much as its missing extras like an SSD for fast booting, it’s still good value.
-The bolstering design is a bonus if you need stand out in your room, and it’s easy to open up.
+In as much as it’s missing extras like an SSD for fast booting, it’s still good value.
+The bolstering design is a bonus if you need to stand out in your room, and it’s easy to open up.